 Through their EMR Practice Enhancement Program (EPEP), OntarioMD provides customized, CME-accredited support, including access to Peer Leaders, for physicians who wish to optimize their EMR use – including using the EMR for safer opioid prescribing.
 OntarioMD is working closely with AFHTO and EMR vendors to develop more EMR tools to help with management of opioid use, including development of an EMR dashboard.
 Watch this space and our weekly newsletter for updates.

 The eHealth Centre of Excellence has developed an EMR tool in partnership with the Centre for Effective Practice (CEP), which incorporates the Management of Chronic Non-Cancer Pain (CNCP) Tool (see above).
-It is currently available for TELUS PS Suite, and an OSCAR EMR version is in development.
+It is currently available for TELUS PS Suite and OSCAR EMR, and an Accuro version will be developed.
 The tool is divided into the following sections: Baseline Assessment, Ongoing Assessment, Non-Pharmacological Therapy, Non-Opioid Medications, Opioid Medications and Intervention Management and Referral.
 This approach allows clinicians to conduct a complete assessment and provide a tailored management plan that incorporates the patient’s goals, while adhering to current best practices in providing improved CNCP management overall.